What you’ll study

 - If you later decide that you’d like to sit the assessments, you can purchase the assessment part of this course separately anytime.

-Assessments are marked at four fixed points throughout the year, called exit points.
+We mark assessments at five fixed points throughout the year, called exit points.

-You can submit your assessments whenever you like, and your work will be marked at the next available exit point.
+You can submit your assessments anytime, and your work will be marked at the next available exit point.
+We position exit points throughout the year to line up with university and college admission dates.
+See our timeline below.

 Exit point 1